 As you move forward with designing a website, you’ll find that your choice of elements to include will vary depending on what you want to accomplish.
 For example, if you want to sell your photos online, try displaying your work in a portfolio format and including an online store where you can sell prints.
 Or, if you’re creating a website with the goal of landing a job, a simple and professional resume website sans embellishment might suit your needs perfectly.

-If you need help envisioning a design that meets your goal, browse through these outstanding website examples for inspiration.
+If you need help envisioning a design that meets your goal, browse through these Wix website examples for inspiration.

 02. Choose your website builder